COVID-19 and Obesity

 If you feel anxiety about the current state of the world, especially if you have concerns about your weight and increased risk factor because of it, please contact me.
 There are so many fad diets and trends out there that it can be confusing to know where to start.
 I don’t believe in fad diets.
 They often don’t work because most people have an underlying condition that is the cause of their weight issues.

 I will listen to you.
 I will come alongside you and together we will make a plan for your health.
 Together we will keep you on track to obtain a normal BMI and reduce your risk for COVID-19.
-Sign up for a 20-minute Health Discovery Session with me for $49 and we’ll get you started on a path toward better health today.
+Sign up for a free Health Discovery Session and we’ll get you started on a path toward better health today.

 Curious about your BMI?
 The following is a calculator provided by the CDC: https://www.cdc.gov/healthyweight/assessing/bmi/adult_bmi/english_bmi_calculator/bmi_calculator.html